NBA Rumors: Charles Barkley Predicts Fate Of Golden State Warriors In 2019-20 NBA Season

 For the first time in five years, the Golden State Warriors entered the 2019-20 NBA season excluded from one of the top favorites to win the NBA championship title.
 That isn’t surprising at all since the Warriors lost several members of their championship core this summer, including Kevin Durant, Andre Iguodala, and Shaun Livingston.
 Though they still have Stephen Curry, Draymond Green, and Klay Thompson, the Warriors’ road to the 2020 NBA Finals isn’t expected to be easy, especially with the emergence of new powerhouse teams in the Western Conference like the LeBron James-led Los Angeles Lakers and the Kawhi Leonard-led Los Angeles Clippers.

 On Thursday night, the Warriors tested the power of the new-look Clippers.
 Despite not having Paul George on their side, the Clippers walked away with a 141-122 victory, showing the Warriors that they are seriously aiming for their throne in the Western Conference.
-According to SFGate, during halftime of the game between the Warriors and the Clippers, NBA Hall of Famer and analyst Charles Barkley interviewed All-Star shooting guard Klay Thompson, who is expected to be on the sideline for most of the regular season.
+According to SFGate, during halftime of the game, NBA Hall of Famer and analyst Charles Barkley interviewed All-Star shooting guard Klay Thompson, who is expected to be on the sideline for most of the regular season.

 Charles Barkley wished Klay Thompson a speedy recovery and responded to his statement that the Warriors’ championship window will be open for another few years.
 Without any hesitation, Barkley said in front of Thompson that the Warriors won’t be making it to the Western Conference Playoff this season.